Alwen Reservoir, near Denbigh

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.

-Lord Bagot erected this monument in 1830 to commemorate the planting of a conifer forest.
+Lord Bagot erected the monument in 1830 to commemorate the planting of a conifer forest.

 The trail is waymarked and starts from the information panel on the other side of the road to the parking area.